Hounsdown School: Key Stage Four

 Unlike most schools, pupils at Hounsdown start studying for their GCSE in year nine, rather than year 10.
-The pupils choose their GCSE options at the start of year nine, but they can be changed at the start of year 10 at the pupil's behest.
-Compulsory subjects including Science, Mathematics, English, ICT and Religious Education (also known as Applied Ethics) although this may be subject to change.
-Students were previously required to take one foreign language as well as a course from the Design and Technology category but these are no longer compulsory.
+The pupils choose their GCSE options at the end of year eight, but they can be changed at the start of year 9 at the pupil's behest.
+Compulsory subjects including Science, Mathematics, English, a language and Religious Education (also known as Ethics & Beliefs) although this may be subject to change.
+Students were previously required to take one course from the Design and Technology category but these are no longer compulsory.

 Most students take their final GCSE exams in Year 11 but some students take them in Year 10 for particular subjects.
 Coursework, commonly associated with subjects such as Art and Design and Technology, is also accounted towards their final GCSE grades.

-Resource centre
+Learning Resource centre

 The Resources Centre provides a wide range of materials for pupils to use for their coursework in different subjects.
 The Resources Centre is involved with the Hampshire Book Award, and pupils regularly review new books for the school's library service.

 The library keeps audio tapes, CDs, and computers, the latter of which include word-processing programs.
 Photocopying and document-production is also available at the library.
 The Library has movie editing facilities and has a range of Technical Resources.